MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 ### Accessing snapshots

 Anchor and edge data is organized in different snapshots.
-Each snapshot contains (at least) any number of anchors along with their poses, fragment associations, and connecting edges.
+Each snapshot contains, at the minimum, any number of anchors (along with their poses), fragment associations, and connecting edges.
 In addition, the SPONGY and FROZEN snapshots contain information about the current head pose and most significant anchor.

   * The SPONGY snapshot must be populated (by you) frame-to-frame with input data to be used for [alignment](#alignment-frame-to-frame).
-  * The FROZEN snapshot is maintained and kept up to date as a matter of course during alignment and will also be updated when the results of a [refit operation](#understanding-refit-operations-fragment-merge-and-re-freeze) are applied.
+  * The FROZEN snapshot is maintained and kept up to date as a matter of course during alignment and will also be updated when the results of a [re-fit operation](#understanding-re-fit-operations-fragment-merge-and-re-freeze) are applied.

 Use these enum constants to indicate which snapshot's information you want to access: